SamGreenwood84/12-build-a-database/README.md

 Inserted new manager: Jane Eyre with title: Marketing Manager with salary: 90000 with department Id: 7 with ID: 7 Successful manager entry!
 ```
-WHEN I have finished my entires
+WHEN I have finished my entires the database will Exit me automatically

 # References